-Perhaps you are able to attend executive meetings, but if you are not sufficiently senior to attend these meetings, form strong relationships with individual managers who are members of the senior management team.
+Perhaps you can attend executive meetings, but if you are not sufficiently senior to attend these meetings, form strong relationships with individual managers who are senior management team members.

-You may report directly to a senior manager who can take up your issues, or you can meet with other senior managers on an agreed basis so you can update them on communication issues.
-There are invariably senior managers who can help communicators to get the support or active involvement of the CEO.
+You may report directly to a senior manager who can take up your issues, or you can meet with other senior managers on an agreed basis to update them on communication issues.
+There are invariably senior managers who can help communicators get the CEO’s support or active involvement.

 Cooperate actively with your HR manager

-Influence your HR manager to be a strong ally by working closely together on mutual internal issues.
-Use the opportunity to educate them on the value of good communication, especially in change programs (using data from industry case studies, etc).
-Point out how good communication is central to a good corporate culture and engagement – and is an important means of the organization achieving its mission and goals.
+Influence your HR manager to be a strong ally by working closely on mutual internal issues.
+Use the opportunity to educate them on the value of good communication, especially in change programs (using data from industry case studies, etc.).
+Point out how good communication is central to good corporate culture and engagement – and is an important means of achieving its mission and goals.

-As the Gatehouse research shows middle managers are very dependent on receiving information from top management, seek to build allies among other middle managers so they can influence their bosses to press the CEO and senior executives to be more forthcoming with better information.
+As the Gatehouse research shows, middle managers depend on receiving information from top management.
+They seek to build allies among other middle managers to influence their bosses to press the CEO and senior executives to be more forthcoming with better information.

 The CMI research shows that the five most desired behaviors middle managers seek from top management are: